ashevtcov/dirnav/README.md

-In this case, if user presses `DOWN`, to navigate from the first element, the system will automatically select element with class `three`, as specified in the _query_ of the `next-down` attribute (`document.querySelector` function is used to select an element, hardcoded this way).
+In this case, if user presses `DOWN`, to navigate from the first element, the system will automatically select element with class `three`, as specified in the _query_ of the `next-down` attribute value.
+Hardcoded navigation is available for all directions using the according attribute names: `next-left`, `next-right`, `next-down` and `next-up`.

+> The `document.querySelector` function is used to select an element, hardcoded this way

 # Next steps
 1. Auto-scrolling